top of page

 Deepen Your Beekeeping Mastery

-Engage in practical, in-depth discussions that help you learn the skills to solve more complex beekeeping dilemmas and maximize your apiary's productivity.
+Engage in practical in-depth discussions that help you learn the skills to solve more complex beekeeping dilemmas and maximize your apiary's productivity.
 Intermediate Bee School will help you advance your practice and become a more effective and sustainable beekeeper with our comprehensive curriculum.

 Are you ready to advance your beekeeping skills with our Intermediate Bee School?
 This course is exclusive to MCBA club members.
 If you are not yet a member, join us today to become eligible for enrollment.
 Secure your spot now and transform your beekeeping practice with advanced insights and techniques.
 Membership brings numerous benefits, including access to this advanced course.